trozler/pifinder/README.md

 ## Approach

 My original approach was to use the standard unit circle Monte Carlo method for the approximation.
 However this method converged very slowly - it took 1 million iterations to accuratly estimate pi to 4 decimal places.
-This implemntation was written in Golang and did make use of the nice inbuilt concurrency support.
+This implemntation was written in Go and did make use of the nice inbuilt concurrency support.

 I then went through somewhat of a deep dive and tried a bunch of differnet pi algroithms.
-The historical deep dive provided by Craig Wood found [here](https://www.craig-wood.com/nick/articles/pi-machin/) was so usefuel.
+The historical deep dive provided by Craig Wood found [here](https://www.craig-wood.com/nick/articles/pi-machin/) was very usefuel.
 My implemntation of the Euler `arcTan` approximation has to be credited to this guide.

 I eventually decided on the Machin series, as it distributes itself so naturally over 3 worker nodes and converges very quickly.